 - The maximum number of rows that a user can select when using large data sets is configured by the administrator.
 As a user, you can select the number of rows up to that limit.

-- In Tableau Online, the number of flow runs you can perform in a day is limited by the site administrator.
-For more information, see Tableau Online Site Capacity(Link opens in a new window).
+- In Tableau Cloud, the number of flow runs you can perform in a day is limited by the site administrator.
+For more information, see Tableau Cloud Site Capacity(Link opens in a new window).

 When you create or edit flows on the server, your work is automatically saved as a draft every few seconds so that in the event of a crash, or when closing a tab by accident, you don't lose your work.

 Drafts are saved to the server and project you are signed into.
 You can't save or publish a draft to another server, but you can save the flow to another project on that server using the File > Publish As menu option.

 Draft content can only be seen by you until you publish it.
 If you publish changes and need to revert them, you can use the Revision History dialog to view and revert to a previously published version.
 For more information about saving flows on the web, see Automatically save your flows on the web(Link opens in a new window).

 Publishing flows on the web